DracoBlue/swarmbot/README.md

 # Changelog

 - 2012/02/29
+  - refactored the SwarmFightBot into SwarmFightBot and Field
   - split up into run_bots.js, SwarmFightBot.js and HttpClient.js
   - new HttpClient-class, to have a replaceable server communication class
 - 2012/02/28